SAP/cap-operator/website/content/en/docs/usage/prerequisites.md

   scopes:
     - description: UAA
       name: uaa.user
-    - description: With this scope set, the callbacks for tenant onboarding, offboarding and getDependencies can be called
+    - description: With this scope set, the callbacks for tenant onboarding, offboarding, and getDependencies can be called
       grant-as-authority-to-apps:
         - $XSAPPNAME(application,sap-provisioning,tenant-onboarding)
       name: $XSAPPNAME.Callback